 Life insurance equal to one times annual salary up to a maximum of $100,000.
 You are not subject to any co-pay charge and your life insurance coverage will end when you terminate employment or retire.
 Age Reduction Coverage will apply commencing at age 60.
 Accidental death and dismemberment coverage is also included.

 Life Insurance Certificate

-Travel Assistance and Employee Assistance Program - available free to regular full-time TROY employees.
+Travel Assistance and Resource Link - available free to regular full-time TROY employees.